brendancrebs/butler/specs/language_options.md

   `workspaceRoot` defined in the config.
 The next would be to supply the absolute path to the workspace.
 For clarity, paths to workspaces are represented as absolute paths within Butler.

   External dependencies however will be represented in the specified format for that language.
+The list of dependency string formats can be found in the [language_dependencies.md][1] spec.

 - Config Example: